jimm98y/MSSQLEXPRESS-M1-Install/README.md

 - Microsoft SQL 2022 Express
 - Microsoft SQL 2022 Developer

+## SQL Server 2025
+SQL 2025 can be installed on ARM64 without any issues, so these scripts/installers are no longer necessary.

 ## Features not working on ARM64
 - Filestream (requires a system driver which is not available on ARM64)
 - Azure Attestation (AzureAttestService cannot be started on ARM64)